 We encourage children to act with increasing independence and endurance, and engage in ways to explore and be imaginative and creative.

-It is an exciting process each year as children work with an educator to produce a framed or canvased “work of art” that captures a special moment.
+It is an exciting process each year as children work together to produce “works of art” for both the Gympie Show and Little Kids Day Out events.

 Literacy and Numeracy